nurpax/hswtrack/README.md

 hswtrack - fitness app
 ========

 A web application for tracking your weight and keeping track of your exercises.
-I found this to be the best way to combine exercise and programming. :)
+I found this to be the best way to combine exercising and programming.

 Tech details
 ----------------